Home Loans Secured by the United States Department of Veterans Affairs

 If you are a spouse whose partner died in active service or from an injury acquired during service

 If you are a military man or woman who doesn’t fit into the descriptions above do not be discouraged, you may still qualify.
 The VA loan program has an extensive list of beneficiaries with varying qualifications.
 If you would like to know if your service or your spouse’s service (even a former spouse) qualifies you for a VA loan then fill in the form below and a home.loans specialist will assist you.

 What if I Want to Move After Getting a VA Loan?

 Once you’ve used your Certificate of Eligibility, it’s used.
 You can get it back, but you either have to sell the home that’s tying it up or find another veteran who is willing to assume your loan and transfer their entitlement, freeing up yours.
 When you’re ready to set down roots for a while, that’s when it’s time to whip this loan out.
 If you still have some traveling to do, or you’re on active duty, it might be wise to wait a little longer to use it.

 VA Loan Refinancing Options

-VA home loans also come with outstanding refinancing solutions!
-For veteran homeowners who want to refinance their VA-secured mortgages, there are adapted refinancing options to choose from.
+VA home loans also come with unique refinancing solutions.
 These refinancing packages are specifically meant for VA-guaranteed mortgages, with benefits that can't be found for other home loan refinancing packages.
 Learn more about these below.